 - Look at my list of recommended papers, which will likely grow over the next few weeks.
 Feel free to add to this list yourself!
-If you don't have a partner, put your name down next to any papers you are interested in, in case someone else is also interested. - If you find a paper on a topic you like, but don't want to work on that specific problem, the paper seems too complicated, etc., look at what else the authors have been publishing (either on their webpages or Google scholar.) - I would lean towards choosing a short, simple paper (e.g., under 12 pages) over a long one.
-Since this is course project, you will only have a limited amount of time to work on it, so choosing a paper you can read and understand quickly makes sense. - Look at papers from recent conferences.
+If you don't have a partner, put your name down next to any papers you are interested in, in case someone else is also interested. - If you are already working on research (many Ph.D. students are) it is fine to choose a paper related to your work, but it should be theoretical and focus on an algorithmic question.
+If you are having trouble thinking of possible "algorithmic angles" on your research, talk to me and we can brainstorm. - If you are an MS student or BS student who hopes to do research with me in the future (unfortunaetly I can usually only advise a few MS + BS thesis projects) it might make sense to choose a paper closer to my own research interests.
+This would be more likely to turn into a collaboration down the road. - If you find a paper on a topic you like, but don't want to work on that specific problem, the paper seems too complicated, etc., look at what else the authors have been publishing (either on their webpages or Google scholar.) - I would lean towards choosing a short, simple paper (e.g., under 12 pages) over a long one.
+Since this is course project, you will only have a limited amount of time to work on it, so choosing a paper you can read and understand quickly makes sense.

+- Look at papers from recent conferences.
 Lists of accepted papers can typically be found online.
 Try to choose papers from relatively well regarded conferences -- there will be a big difference in quality.
 Here are a some I recommend: - Symposium on Foundations of Computer Science (FOCS), Symposium on Theory of Computing (STOC), Symposium on Discrete Algorithms (SODA), Innovations in Theoretical Computer Science (ITCS). - These are a the "top 4" theoretical algorithms research conferences.
 Papers are typically high quality.
 Papers from ITCS are often on slightly more creative problems, and might be a bit shorter and less technical, so would be easier to start with. - European Symposium on Algorithms (ESA), International Colloquium on Automata, Languages and Programming (ICALP), International Conference on Randomization and Computation (RANDOM), International Symposium on Distributed Computing (DISC), Principles of Distributed Computing (PODC), etc. - Other great algorithms conferences.
-There are many more and I can't list them all, but feel free to run a venue by me if you are unsure of a paper's quality. - Symposium on Simplicity of Algorithms

-- A relatively new theoretical algorithms conference emphasizing short + simple results.
+There are many more and I can't list them all, but feel free to run a venue by me if you are unsure of a paper's quality. - Symposium on Simplicity of Algorithms - A relatively new theoretical algorithms conference emphasizing short + simple results.
 A great place to find project papers. - Neural Information Processing Systems (NeurIPS), International Conference on Machine Learning (ICML), International Conference on Learning Representations (ICLR), AAAI Conference on Artificial Intelligence (AAAI), International Conference on Artificial Intelligence and Statistics (AISTATS) - Big machine learning conferences.
-Lots of papers, and not all contain theory (or good theory) but many do. - Conference on Learning Theory (COLT), Conference on Algorithmic Learning Theory (ALT). - Theory focused machine learning conferences, typically with high quality papers. - Knowledge Discovery and Data Mining (KDD), Web Search and Data Mining (WSDM). - Big data mining conferences.
+Lots of papers, and not all contain theory (or good theory) but many do.
+Quality of papers is less consistent. - Conference on Learning Theory (COLT), Conference on Algorithmic Learning Theory (ALT). - Theory focused machine learning conferences, typically with high quality papers. - Knowledge Discovery and Data Mining (KDD), Web Search and Data Mining (WSDM). - Big data mining conferences.
 Same caveat as big machine learning conferences. - Talk to any of the TAs or me.
 Even if we don't know about the specific topic you are interested in, we can often help point you in the right direction, help you find reseachers whose work you might want to look at, etc. This can often save students a lot of time.